Cairn Terrier Lifespan

 The Cairn Terrier has an average lifespan of 13-15 yrs.
 Smaller breeds generally live longer, and well-cared-for Cairn Terriers often exceed average lifespan expectations.

-With a typical weight of 13-14 lbs and lifespan of 13-15 yrs, the Cairn Terrier requires thoughtful care tailored to their specific breed characteristics.
+Plan for 13-14 lbs of animal, a 13-15 yrs lifespan, and a distinct combination of health considerations and temperament that matters more than a species-level view would suggest.
 Living with a Cairn Terrier means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Health Predisposition Summary: Cairn Terriers show higher-than-average incidence of luxating patella, cataracts, liver shunts based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.